mdilli/svsite/docs/install.rst

 Installation
 ===============================

 svSite should provide a fully functional site with minimal work.

-Although later on you may want to personalize the look, which will take time.
+Although later on you may want to personalize the look (:doc:`info <layout>`), which will take time.
 That's inevitable.

 To get svSite running, follow the steps in the appropriate section.